-This video, the sequel to Recreational Knife Throwing
+This instructional video, the sequel to Recreational Knife Throwing

 , is intended for the advanced thrower.
 The basics of knife throwing are covered only briefly, although John Bailey